auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 final state.
 It is this act of forgetting that enables the key-stretching ratchet to make progress.

-There is also an efficient implementation of BLOWFISH-TRANSCODE which will produce a transition code given a starting and finishing state.
+There is also an efficient implementation of BLOWFISH-TRANSCODE which takes as input any single pair of starting and ending states, and produces the unique transition code that can be used with EXPAND and COEXPAND to move directly between those two states.

 These three functions implies that the bcrypt state machine forms a quasigroup with 2^33334 elements.
 This observation both suggests attacks if one is allowed too much control over the transition code, and informed the modifications to bcrypt in an attempt to avoid these issues.

-## Key Derivation Function

-Once we have completed the computation of the seed, the role vector provides a last-minute opportunity for domain separation before final output expansion:

-    keyL = HMAC ( SproutSeguid, seed + Role + "KEYL" + SproutTag )

-    out0 = HMAC ( keyL + KeyR, EchoHeader + INT_32_BE(EchoCounter) + EchoTag )
-    out1 = HMAC ( keyL + KeyR, out0 + INT_32_BE(EchoCounter + 1) + EchoTag )
-    out2 = HMAC ( keyL + KeyR, out1 + INT_32_BE(EchoCounter + 2) + EchoTag )
-    ...

-This final key derivation function resembles HKDF-SHA256, with the computation of `keyL` corresponding to HKDF-Extract, and the output blocks corresponding to HKDF-Expand.

-However, there are a handful of mostly minor changes: we are using a parameterized 4-byte counter before the domain tag, whereas HKDF uses a hardcoded 1-byte counter after the info tag.
-Furthermore, this construction also parameterizes of the right 32 bytes of the output key as well as the 32-byte initial generator state.

-Note a trivial collision can be obtained by feeding an output block back into the Header parameter and by incrementing the counter by one, which is the same thing as the next output block.
-There are other issues the Header parameter is associated with, but it is also not particularly difficult to use safely: see the reference implementation's API documentation for details and suggestions.

-Very much like HKDF-SHA256, these final steps perform no key-stretching, so they are very fast relative to the computations required to compute the seed.
-This means a large quantity of cryptographically independent output blocks can be efficiently generated from a single key-stretching computation, something that the suggested way of producing longer outputs with the original PBKDF2 fails at.

 # Combinatorics of Cryptographic Continuations

 How many password hash functions are there?
 Cryptographic hash functions aspire to be a "good enough" approximation of an idealized random oracle.
 Random oracles cannot exist in reality, but they provide a useful model for analyzing cryptographic constructions.
+In particular, this

 An idealized random oracle is a pure function whose input space is all finite strings, and whose output space is several hundred fair coin flips.
 As there